-Podium, Olympic gold medallist, Sydney 2000 Olympic Games, designed by Brian Thompson for the Ceremonies Division, SOCOG, Sydney c.
+Podium, Olympic gold medallist, Sydney 2000 Olympic Games, designed by Brian Thomson for the Ceremonies Division, SOCOG, Sydney c.
 2000

 One of the greatest honours for any ancient Greek athlete was to win the Olympic crown - a wreath of olive leaves taken from a sacred tree near the Temple of Zeus.
 This was presented in a ceremony either after the victory itself or at the end of the sporting festival.
 Similar tributes, such as the presentation of woollen ribbons and palm leaves, also honoured Olympic victories.